 Lahaul used to be clubbed with the Spiti Valley when travel plans were made.
 This might still make a lot of sense, today.
-But, with the construction and opening of Atal Tunnel, Lahaul has become very accessible and an extension of Manali trip for many!
+But, with the construction and opening of the Atal Tunnel, Lahaul has become very accessible and an extension of Manali trip for many!
 Even if folks don’t have many days on hand – heading to the other side of the tunnel is now a legit activity.

 But, if you have been mesmerized by Lahaul on your short visit – I am sure you will fall in love when you explore the place extensively!
-So, if you are looking for a detailed and a common itinerary for Lahaul Valley trip, then look no further, this article deep dives into all the required details for you.
+So, if you are looking for a detailed and common itinerary for the Lahaul Valley trip, then look no further, this article deep dives into all the required details for you.

 Best Season to Visit

-Even though summer months are amazing and the weather is very cool, winters are equally mesmerizing.
-Some areas are known to received 10 ft. of snow.
+Even though the summer months are amazing and the weather is very cool, winters are equally mesmerizing.
+Some areas are known to receive 10 ft. of snow.
 Before this season, Lahaul was cut off from the world, but the mighty Atal Tunnel has made it possible to enjoy the beauty of the region in the winter months.
 In the coming seasons, you will be able to ski in Lahaul as well.

 How to Reach Lahaul Valley

 Lying only 33 KMs from Manali on the Manali-Leh Highway – reaching Lahaul has never been easier.
 The valley starts from the northern end of the Atal Tunnel, which is essentially a bridge between Manali and Lahaul.
 Lahaul District extends to Sarchu on the Manali- Leh highway (almost halfway to Leh!)

 The nearest airport is the Kullu (Bhuntar) Airport, which lies about 51 KMs from Manali.
 Cabs and buses are available here for heading to Lahaul Valley